GeraldCNelson/heatstress-GCB/README.md

 [![DOI](https://zenodo.org/badge/xxxx.svg)](https://zenodo.org/badge/latestdoi/xxxxx)

-# "Global reductions in manual agricultural work capacity due to climate change" - R code and selected data to calculate the PWC metric for heatstress facing agricultural workers in different potential climate futures
+# "Global reductions in manual agricultural work capacity due to climate change" - R code and selected data to calculate the PWC metric for heat stress facing agricultural workers in different potential climate futures

 ## Description of the data and file structure
 The code and data needed to reproduce the results in Global Change Biology, "Global reductions in manual agricultural work capacity due to climate change (under review)" are available in the Dryad site (data, 79 GB) ([https://doi.org/10.5061/dryad.xxxxx](https://doi.org/10.5061/dryad.xxxxx)) and the Zenodo site (code and small data sets) ([https://doi.org/10.5281/zenodo.xxxxx](https://doi.org/10.5281/zenodo.xxxxx)).